m. Marlene Marilyn Marshall 27 Nov 1948

 After high school Bill Grubb attended the University of Washington majoring in chemistry.
 He apparently had always been good in math.
 The outbreak of World War II interrupted his studies.
 He enlists in the U. S. Army as a lieutenant due to ROTC participation.
 Here he is assigned to an engineering unit and then to the Signal Corps.
 He was in Okinawa three days after the initial attack to help set up the rhombic antennae.
 He was here to help set up a short-wave radio tower complex that would enable the Allies to coordinate naval and military activities for the final conquest of Japan.
 While on the island of Okinawa he seems to have a rather idyllic life.
 After a typhoon had blown a ship onto the beach near his station he scavenged lumber, building materials and tools.
 He started work with these necessary ingredients for a small house that he built just up from the beach.
 Other soldiers and officers were, of course, quite jealous.
 This kind of building experience came in very handy later when he built several other homes in West Seattle.

-He gets his degree from the University of Washington but he doesn't
+education.
+He gets his degree from the University of Washington

-find much demand for a chemist in the area and started constructing a
+but he doesn't find much demand for a chemist in the area and

 1948, March -"Bill" and Marlene met after Marlene's parents had moved to West Seattle.
 They are introduced by her cousin who lived around the corner even though he was 28 and she was just 16.
 When they first meet he is on crutches from a ski accident.
 After many walks by the house with her dog and after some urging by his father, Bill asked Marlene to go on a picnic.
 This started a whirlwind romance that caused them to be engaged by August.
 In the meanwhile Bill and his father, who had just retired, helped Marlene's father build a house.
 When the Marshall's first floor was completed Marlene's parents moved in to live in the basement while the second story was still under construction.
 Since Marlene's dad was so sick, she quit high school to go to business school.
 With all the construction going on Marlene was either going to school or working by this time and she had to take a bus to and from work.
 It was more convenient to live closer to the downtown area.
 Marlene lived in a separate room in Bill's parents house until the wedding.